Achan81/sei-project-three-frontend/README.md

 ### Seeding Data:
 206 countries would ideally be pre-populated with data and images.
-However as this was our own backend, it was a very long process which was a poor use of time (I surrendered after doing about 40 countries).
+However, as this was our own backend, it was a very long process which was a poor use of time (I surrendered after doing about 40 countries).
 The summary and additional information was obtained and edited from Wikipedia.
 Each country's image was sourced from the web and stored into imgur.

 An example of data for one country below...